Hartvi/ChipChallengers/README.md

   - particle effects - 0-100 %
   - physics iteration speed
 - `+` rotate the camera around the currently selected object or add an option for it
+- `+` fix the gun having different recoil values at different times in the game
+- `+` freeze the model when not in singleplayer mode
+- `+` stop listening to LUA controls when not in singleplayer mode
+- `+` find out why the physics timing makes wheels speed up cars differently
 - `+++` implement multiplayer
 - `+` game modes: pool, snake
 - `+` Add option to change units in HUD